fallen-icarus/cardano-loans/README.md

 addresses.
 The protocol gives custody of Offer UTxOs to whoever controls the credential for that Lender ID. *If an Offer UTxO is every created without a Lender ID, the borrower will get custody.*

-##### Creating Offer UTxOs
+#### Creating Offer UTxOs

+At a high-level, creating Offer UTxOs involves creating Offer UTxO outputs with the desired `OfferDatum`s at a borrower's address (1 or more), and tagging them with the required beacons so that they will be broadcast to users (including the lender).
+The lender must approve this action.

-In order to successfully create an Offer UTxO, all of the following must be true:
+At a low-level, in order to successfully create an Offer UTxO, all of the following must be true:

 - The negotiation beacon smart contract must be executed as a minting policy using `CreateCloseOrUpdateOffer`.